 So, if you’re one of those employees, how can you cope with these types in a way that lets you feel more confident and competent?
 And if you act like one of these management caricatures, how can you shift your behavior so you can actually lead — not lean on your staff?

 The first step toward solving any problem or changing any pattern is to identify it.
-This week, I’ll lay out the patterns.
 Do any of these descriptions fit you or your manager?

 Organizational Damage: The Critic takes away employees’ sense of competence by always finding something wrong and constantly pointing out what they could have done better.
-They don’t so much do it for the sake of the employee’s development and achievement, but rather as a way of showing their own expertise.
+It’s not really for the sake of the employee’s development and achievement, but rather as a way of showing their own expertise.
 They may be very incisive and analytical within a narrow range, but may not know how to build.

 Fear: They won’t be perceived as smart or credible enough if they don’t keep pointing things out.

 Sounds Like: Not like that!
 Don’t do it that way!
 That’s not the best way!